neptunethefox/neptunethefox.github.io/docs/index.md

-# Neptune The Fox
+# Main

-W.I.P!!
+:wave_paw: Hiya!
+Welcome to my corner of the internet I guess.
-Just testing my workflow right now!
+This site is pretty bearbones right now!

+Gotta love using software meant for docs for a personal site am i right.# Main